 Grants is a somewhat small city located in the state of New Mexico.
 With a population of 9,239 people and three constituent neighborhoods, Grants is the 24th largest community in New Mexico.

 Grants is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Grants is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Grants who work in sales jobs (12.42%), law enforcement and fire fighting (8.80%), and personal care services (7.37%).
+Overall, Grants is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Grants who work in law enforcement and fire fighting (10.13%), sales jobs (9.79%), and management occupations (9.05%).

 Being a small city, Grants does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Grants with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.48% of adults in Grants have a bachelor's degree or advanced degree.
+The citizens of Grants are slightly less educated than the national average of 21.84% for the average city or town: 14.97% of adults in Grants have a bachelor's degree or advanced degree

 Grants is an extremely ethnically-diverse city.
 The people who call Grants home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Grants, accounting for 54.78% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Grants residents report their race to be White, followed by Native American.
-Grants also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 54.07% of the city’s residents.
 Important ancestries of people in Grants include Irish, German, Italian, and Basque.

 The most common language spoken in Grants is English.
 Other important languages spoken here include Spanish and Navajo.